Estimating near-verbatim extraction risk in language models with decoding-constrained beam search: Decoding-constrained beam search

 Throughout, we discuss all of our algorithms in relation to top-$k$ decoding.
 We note that we could also incorporate temperature into our update rule (Appendix~\ref{app:sec:kcbs:notation}), but choose to focus on $\temp=1$.
 This reflects the base distribution of the LLM $\model$, which we (and prior work, namely~\citet{hayes2025measuringmemorizationlanguagemodels} and \citet{cooper2025books}) believe is a useful regime to study for extraction and memorization.
 However, any probability-distribution-preserving scoring rule could also be incorporated into our constrained beam search algorithm, such as \newterm{nucleus (top-$p$) sampling}~\citep{holtzman2020curiouscaseneuraltext}.
 (We could also implement pruning with this change in scoring rule, though we do not discuss this in detail and instead talk about the pruned variants of $k$-CBS that we run in Section~\ref{sec:pruning} and Appendix~\ref{app:sec:prune}.)

-We briefly address this in this appendix, and discuss why we choose not to explore it further in our experiments.
 This approach is biased in the same sense as our top-$k$ constrained algorithms (deterministic and correct, but downward biased lower bound).
 The scoring rule is changed to be valid under the truncated and renormalized nucleus chain.
 We refer to this algorithm as \newterm{nucleus-constrained beam search ($p$-CBS)}.

 \paragraph{Setup and notation.} Fix a prefix $\pre$, a suffix length $\suflen \in \sN$, and an EOS policy identical to the baseline (remove from the candidate set prior to across-beam pruning at steps $1{:}\suflen-1$, allow at $t=\suflen$).
 Given a beam element with current history $\genseq$ (which includes the $\prelen$-length prefix) at step $t$, let $\logit_t(\genseq)\in\R^{|\vocab|}$ be the logits from $\model$ and let